Kethsar/ytarchive/README.md

 		input if selected quality is not available for certain streams.
 		Be careful to monitor your disk usage when using this to avoid filling your drive while away.

+	--newline
+		Print every message to a new line, instead of some messages reusing one line.

 	--no-audio
 		Do not download the audio stream